inarticulatus/pyresume/README.md

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-Feel free to:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request